Mirabellensaft/Sanguine/README.md

 ## Changes, Thoughts and Learnings (newest first)

+### December 12th, 2023

+Refactored the way Grid and Voronoi Diagrams are constructed.
+Now all diagram types are constructed with the same constructor, only with different variants, which in the end decides, which diagram type is first built.
+I added a trait, so that the diagram types can share behavior regarding compositional aspects.
+This way I was able to remove a lot of somewhat similar, somewhat duplicate code, and suddenly I had way less types named Voronoi something.
+I slowly get the way, one needs to think code a lot bigger then what you're currently working on.
+The ability to see future variants of something, future expansions, and functions.
+Not being able to see that leads to rewriting code a lot.

 ### December 8th, 2023

 Added a characteristic timestamp to the filename of the generated images.
 The timestamp can later be part of the stamp on the backside of the image.